 Recommended or not? : Not recommended

 doTERRA is an MLM (multilevel marketing) company that manufactures products in the health and wellness niche that contain essential oils.
-The market has huge potential, as the vast majority of the population still do not know much about the benefits of essential oils.
+The market has huge potential, as the vast majority of the population is just starting to learn about the benefits of essential oils.

 There is great support for its distributors, not just through product education, but also with highly professional conferences, marketing materials, and stuff like that.